michaelboyles/webpack5-issue/README.md

 ## The issue

 I deploy a bunch of Lambdas to AWS to handle API requests.
+The runtime is Node 14.

-Each of my entry points should export a variable named 'handler': `export const handler = ...`
+AWS expects that each entry point should export a variable named 'handler': `export const handler = ...`

 When I use the Webpack 5 version as the body of a Lambda function, I get the following error